School of Chemistry, University of Edinburgh

-The School of Chemistry is a department within the College of Science and Engineering at the University of Edinburgh in Scotland.
+The School of Chemistry is an academic department within the College of Science and Engineering at the University of Edinburgh in Scotland.

 In the 2008 Research Assessment Exercise (RAE), the school was ranked sixth in the UK.

 History and alumni

 The teaching of Chemistry at Edinburgh began in 1713 when James Crawford was appointed to the 'Chair of Physik and Chymistry' (where 'physik' = natural science/art of medicine).
 The department has occupied many sites in its history, from a house at the top of Robertson's Close in the city centre, to purpose-built facilities in the central campus at Old College through to its current location at King's Buildings.
 Each move has brought with it expansions in size and status until the department occupied the position it does now, as one of the world's leading Chemistry teaching and research establishments.

 The department also hosts the oldest student-run Chemistry society in the world which was created in 1785 and is still active today.

 Today the department carries on the traditions of Chemistry at Edinburgh both in teaching and research.
 The collaborative research School formed with St Andrews University Chemistry department to form EaStCHEM has strengthened research in Scotland in the chemical sciences.